jmickle66666666/wad-js/doc/SPECS.md

 wadJS will be at least capable of unpacking the following IWADs: doom.wad, doom1.wad, doom2.wad, tnt.wad, plutonia.wad, freedoom1.wad, freedoom2.wad, heretic.wad, and hexen.wad.
 More IWADs (Chex Quest, Strife, etc.) might be supported in the future.

 The app will also be able to unpack PWADs that are vanilla compatible.
-It will also unpack non-vanilla compatible PWADs within certain limits.
+It will unpack non-vanilla compatible PWADs within certain limits.

+## Limits

+Due to the use ofTleeding edge features, The app primary goal is not to be compatible with older browsers such as Internet Explorer.